Dutch tourist advertising for Aussie man to marry

-HER name is Kate and she wants a date.
+EARLIER: HER name is Kate and she wants a date.

 Actually, she wants more than that.

-Note: UPDATE: NO DUTCH courage is needed to approach this Coffs Coast bachelorette, who took to social media in the hunt for love.